 Configures the Scheil solute trapping settings.
-The used solidification speed equation is Scanning speed cos(angle) with Scanning speed and angle being provided either by the user or taken from the defaults. :return: A ScheilSoluteTrapping set_primary_phasename(primary_phase_name)
+The used solidification speed equation is Scanning speed cos(angle) with Scanning speed and angle being provided either by the user or taken from the defaults.

+set_angle(alpha)

 Sets the transformation angle alpha between the solid/liquid boundary and laser scanning direction.